dannycahyo/personal-website/src/markdown/why-bother-learning-data-structures-and-algorithms.md

 ### In-depth understanding of underlying mechanisms

-A thorough knowledge of algorithms and data structures helps you understand what's happening under the hood when executing your code.
+A thorough comprehensive of algorithms and data structures helps you understand what's happening under the hood when executing your code.
 This deeper understanding can assist in debugging your programs and producing more reliable code with fewer bugs, resulting in more efficient and robust software.

 ```js
 function debugCode(code, understanding) {